Indoqa/logspace/event-api.md

   "message" : "Missing header 'logspace.space-token'."
 }
 ```

-If the supplied space-token is not configured:
+If the supplied *Space-Token* is invalid:

 ```json
 {